Bassel-saleh/myproject/README.md

-this project i made so i can make tests on other projects that i have.
+this is a project about building our own printf function.